data-engineering-community/data-engineering-wiki/Tools/Databases/Amazon RDS.md

 publish: true
 ---

-AWS RDS (Amazon Web Services Relational Database Service) is a collection of AWS managed services.
+Amazon RDS (Relational Database Service) is a collection of AWS managed services.
 Featuring several different popular relational database engines, including Aurora, Postgres, and MySQL, RDS is a popular choice for spinning up databases.

 One of the key features of RDS is that it is a cloud distributed product.
 This simplifies the setup of the databases and allows for easier scalability.
 There are a few features in particular that RDS is known for: